arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ### Push Button

-The Enclosure Kit includes a push button so you can interact with the device in an easy way.
+The Enclosure Kit includes a push button, so you can easily interact with the device.

-To read the button state we can use the built-in functions of the Arduino programming language.
-We first need to define it as an input using the `POWER_ON` macro.
+To read the button state, we can use the built-in functions of the Arduino programming language.
+First, we need to define it as an input using the `POWER_ON` macro.

 ```arduino
 pinMode(POWER_ON, INPUT); // the push button is addressed to the MCU input as "POWER_ON"